Roela: History

-Before the 13th century, there has been stronghold labelled in the Estonian language "Roela linnamägi", but there has not been any closer archaeological examination as per data from 2010.
+Before the 13th century, there has been Stronghold labelled in the Estonian language "Roela linnamägi", but there has not been any closer archaeological examination as per data from 2010.
 It is presumed that Roela Linnamägi was created 6.-7 century AD.
-It was part of Viru-Jaagupi parish (ancient local council before Christianity arrived) and hence independent county of Virumaa until Livonian Crusade reached Virumaa in 1219.
+The remains of Stronghold are barely visible as very little remains on the hill.
+Roela was part of Viru-Jaagupi parish (ancient local council before Christianity arrived) and hence independent county of Virumaa until Livonian Crusade reached Virumaa in 1219.

 Roela was mentioned first time in writing in 1241 in Danish Census Book (Liber Census Damae) and as per data, Manor was established as "Roilse" and "Vettaerokae" did belong to Henric de Vspessil and in 1453, Roela Manor house was built instead of the Vettaerokae village.
 The Manor house was mentioned first time under the name Rogell.

 In 1816, during the reign of Alexander I of Russia the process of abolition of serfdom in Livonia took place.
 Similar developments took place in Governorate of Estonia where Roela was located.

 Serfdom abolishment did not change the situation for the local peasants and the land around Roela was mostly owned by nobility, consisting of Baltic Germans, living in the Manor house.

 In 1836, Roela village did have 36 farms within its limits.

 1840 Roela manor was bought by Ferdinand von Wrangel who did hand it as a gift to his wife Elisabeth.
 Elisabeth died in Roela in 1850.

 Their son, Wilhelm von Wrangel, born in 1831 in Sitka, Alaska, did become later the owner of Roela manor.

 In 1894 this manor was passed on to his son Ferdinand von Wrangel.

 1905 Russian Revolution did also reach Roela.
 Manor house properties were damaged during the insurgency.

 After the Estonian War of Independence, Land Reform applied in 1920 redistributed most of the land belonging to the Manor house to the local peasant population.